vahidd/spotify-react-redux/README.md

 # spotify-react-redux
 React redux implementation of Spotify based on Spotify's web APIs.
+This client uses spotify's web API, The client is gonna have all spotify's feature except the playback as there is no way to play on the web.
+Recently they've added web [playback SDK](https://beta.developer.spotify.com/documentation/web-playback-sdk/) but the SDK does not allow you to play a specific song, you are only able to do these things:

+ - Create a new player in Spotify Connect
+ - Stream an audio track in supported browsers
+ - Get metadata for the current track
+ - Get metadata about the user’s listening session
+ - Control local playback (pause, resume, volume, etc)

 ### How to setup
 1- Get the project: